Headaches vs. Migraines and How to Get Relief

 - Family history — It is estimated that roughly 80% of people experiencing migraines have family members that also suffer from migraines.

 Methods people often use to get relief

-There are all kinds of different ways that people have reported as effective in dealing with migraines:
+There are all kinds of different methods that people have reported being effective in dealing with migraines: